 2. Starting at the beginning of the text, take one verse each week for study and practice.
 Every day, contemplate that verse, drawing on teachings, commentaries and your own experience.
 Bring the verse and its meanings into your awareness over and over again throughout the coming week.

-3. Each verse contains a practice instruction in its last sentence; apply this practice every day throughout the coming week.
+3. Each verse contains a practice instruction; apply this practice every day throughout the coming week.

 4. Remember to dedicate the merit of your study, contemplation and practice to the liberation of all.